 I was awarded an OBE for services to victims of domestic and economic abuse in the 2020 Queen's Birthday Honours.

-In 2025 I was named the winner of the 'Financial Safety' category of the 2025 Refuge Tech Safety Awards.
+In 2025 I was named winner of the 'Financial Safety' category of the 2025 Refuge Tech Safety Awards.

 The Haven Wolverhampton recognised me as a Trailblazer for Gender Equality on International Women's Day 2025.